 As the situation with the Coronavirus (COVID-19) is rapidly evolving, we wanted to communicate with clients of PEAK Exceptional Services to share information about our current status.
 We are closely monitoring the information provided by our local and state health officials about COVID-19 in our state and beyond.
-The health and safety of our clients is our top priority, and we are putting extra attention into the flu season safety procedures we already had in place.
+The health and safety of our clients is our top priority, and we are putting extra attention into our safety and sanitization procedures.

 We Are Open For Business – Via Secure Video Sessions (“Telehealth”), Combined with In-Person Testing With Safety Precautions

-At this time, our Denver and Broomfield offices are closed for in-person appointments on a limited, case-by-case basis.
+At this time, our Denver and Broomfield offices are open for in-person appointments on a limited, case-by-case basis.

 Consultation/Intake and Feedback Sessions are being provided through a secure, HIPAA-compliant video conferencing system.
 We had already been using these services intermittently over the past several years, so we have been able to seamlessly transition into providing telehealth options for all clients initially seeking our services, and for clients who are in the midst of evaluations and needing to meet with our providers to learn the results.

 Testing/Evaluation Services: When deemed necessary and appropriate, we are scheduling in-person testing sessions.
 Some tests that we commonly use in our assessments are already available for remote administration (through videoconference sessions or remote administration of standardized questionnaires and measures) and test publishers are actively working on updates to additional testing procedures that will enable us to give more tests remotely in the very near future.
 However, a number of the tests we administer must be done face-to-face.
 When deemed necessary and appropriate, we are scheduling in-person testing sessions for certain tests that cannot be completed remotely.
-We will keep our clients updated as we learn more.
+We will keep our clients updated as the situation evolves.
 If you have a question about services we encourage you to call us or schedule a free 20 minute consultation with Dr. Terri Lucero, our Executive Director.